GrimReaperG/exercises/full-stack.md

  - Implement a solution that stores all data entirely in-memory and in-process (do not use Redis or a similar memory store, and do not write to disk).
 Make sure to manage the size of the process heap to avoid OOM exceptions.
  - Support receiving messages via SMTP.
+ - Support cursor-based pagination on the index view.